casicl/employee-tracker/README.md

 ## Credits

-Asked many questions of the learning assistance and also had access to the solved version.
+Asked many questions of the learning assistant and also had access to the solved version.

 ## License